JoeSvr95/crehana-test/README.md

 docker-compose up
 ```

-It uses SQLAlchemy as a ORM and Alembic for migrations
+It uses SQLAlchemy as a ORM and Alembic for migrations.

 ## Integration with JSONPlaceholder